yngtodd/firebook/docs/getting_started/from_scratch.md

 # Illustration: A Neural Network from Scratch

 In the [models](getting_started/models.md) section, we laid out a basic template for neural network models in Pytorch.
-Quite a bit of the work handled by the model is abstracted away by the `nn.Module` class.
+But quite a bit of the work handled by the model is abstracted away by the `nn.Module` class.
 Let's take a look at a simple example to illustrate what is going on when we train a neural network.
 I am going to keep the general structure on